 This course will focus on the theme of men and women faced with the need to make moral choices, often in difficult and agonizing situations.
 The students will read and discuss a series of short poems and stories which dramatize this theme in various contexts and settings: ancient and modern; political and social; scientific and religious.

-Students can fly in to Dulles Airport (IAD) and the College will pick them up.
-Additionally, students may fly in to Reagan National in DC, but they would then have to take the metro to the Vienna Metro Station (Orange Line) where the College would pick them up.
+- Students may also fly in to Reagan National Airport in DC, but they would then have to take the metro to the Vienna Metro Station (Orange Line) where the College would pick them up.

 Find out more about our campus here.

 Q: Is financial aid available?

 A: Yes.
 Thanks to a number of our generous benefactors – most especially Mr. and Mrs. Jack Murphy –we are able to give out financial assistance to those who request it.
 Although our all-inclusive cost for the program is kept low – $500 – we understand that even that amount might be a financial burden on a family.
 We never want anyone to decide not to attend the ECSP program due to limited financial resources – EVER!!
 When registering for the program, simply select “I am requesting financial aid” in order to receive a discount.
 Once you submit that form, you will receive an email from the college with more details.